FawziYassine/review-aggregation-website_built_using_react-graphql-graphcool-apollo-auth0/README.md

 * [Apollo Client](https://www.apollographql.com/client/)
 * [Auth0](https://auth0.com/)

-*(N.B: Since this web application uses Graphcool the database of this application is on the cloud.)*
+*(N.B: Since this web application uses Graphcool, the database of this application is on the cloud.)*